enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 - Constructor ($alpha$), which has two auxiliary ports.
 - Duplicator ($delta$), which has two auxiliary ports.

-The number of auxiliary ports of a node is also known as it's _arity_.
+The number of auxiliary ports of a node is also known as its _arity_.
 Extending that pattern, nilary nodes have an arity of zero and binary nodes have arity two.
 In my opinion, drawing non-nilary (arity of at least zero) nodes as triangles (with colors or text inside) make it clear which port is the principal port and which are the auxiliary ports.